AppDaemon/appdaemon/docs/APPGUIDE.rst

 multiple files, you can have sequences defined in each one if desired.
 For clarity, it is strongly recommended that sequences are created in their own standalone yaml files, ideally in a separate directory from the app argument files.

-An example of a simple sequence to create a scene might be:
+An example of a simple sequence entry to create a couple of scenes might be:

 .. code:: yaml